dymmond/edgy/docs/reference-foreignkey.md

 #### Attention

-You need to be careful when declaring the fields of the `ModelRef` because that will be used to against the `__model__` declared.
+You need to be careful when declaring the fields of the `ModelRef` because that will be used against the `__model__` declared.
 If the [model][models] has `constraints`, `uniques` and so on you will need to respect it when you are about to insert in the database.